Sharqosity/sharqBot/README.md

-# delete this branch please i legit want to die because i merged this with reflex-global-bot and it deleted all my files
+# delete this branch please i legit want to die because i merged this with reflex-global-bot and it deleted all my files. the new branch is sharqcoin-bot